In 1992, Ardmore's boys track and field team ended up a close second to Duncan in Class 4A.

 I false started at the University of Oklahoma earlier in the year.
 If I got out of the blocks clean, I knew I had a good chance of winning the state championship.
 When I looked at the results the next day in the paper (after state), I had a feeling of satisfaction, that I had finally achieved my goal.

-Page 2 of 3 - My times were comparable with the best in the state in 5A as well.
+My times were comparable with the best in the state in 5A as well.
 I had aspirations of running track at the University of Oklahoma.
 That was the key for me, to show them that I could run really at the next level.
 Other than winning the state championship as the team and individually, when the coach came and stopped me and Ricky Smith (at the state championships) and wanted to talk to us about running track at OU, after the entire meet was over, that was the highlight for me.

 At state, Banks set a school record in the 110-meter hurdles.